himselfv/tasks-ig/readme.md

 **Chrome**: Go to Extensions page and enable "Developer mode".
 Press "Load unpacked extension" and point it to the folder with Tasks IG.

-**Firefox**: Go to `about:debugging`, check "Enable extension debugging" and press "Load temporary extension".
+**Firefox**: [Addon page](https://addons.mozilla.org/ru/firefox/addon/tasks-ig/) or: Go to `about:debugging`, check "Enable extension debugging" and press "Load temporary extension".
 Point it to the `manifest.json`

+**Firefox Sidebar for Standalone version**: [Addon page](https://addons.mozilla.org/ru/firefox/addon/tasks-ig-webpanel/)

 ### Self-hosting